-John, the author of the Gospel of John in the New Testament of the Bible, indicates that this was the first miracle of Jesus, or at least the first that was witnessed by his disciples.
+John, the author of the Gospel of John in the New Testament, records that this was the first miracle performed by Jesus during his public ministry.

 4 Jesus said to her, "Woman, what does that have to do with you and me?
 My hour has not yet come."

 5 His mother said to the servants, "Whatever he says to you, do it."
 6 Now there were six water pots of stone set there after the Jews' way of purifying, containing two or three metretes apiece.
 7 Jesus said to them, "Fill the water pots with water."
 So they filled them up to the brim.
 8 He said to them, "Now draw some out, and take it to the ruler of the feast."
 So they took it.
 9 When the ruler of the feast tasted the water now become wine, and didn't know where it came from (but the servants who had drawn the water knew), the ruler of the feast called the bridegroom 10 and said to him, "Everyone serves the good wine first, and when the guests have drunk freely, then that which is worse.
 You have kept the good wine until now!"
 11 This beginning of his signs Jesus did in Cana of Galilee, and revealed his glory; and his disciples believed in him.